NT912/TodoList/README.md

 # TodoList

-## The project is running with React Native
+## The project is running with React Native and Expo